 - First Input Delay (FID) – The length of interactive time it takes between clicking on a web page’s feature and the corresponding response.

 - Cumulative Layout Shift (CLS) – The visual stability of the page (e.g., page does not “jump” or blank out and text does not shift as user navigates).

-While the “Core Web Vitals” of LCP, FID, and CLS should be top priorities in adjusting and improving online metrics in 2021, they complement – and do not replace – other important elements such as being mobile-friendly and having added strong security (by ensuring “http” becomes “https”).
+While the “Core Web Vitals” of LCP, FID, and CLS should be top priorities in adjusting and improving online metrics in 2021, they complement – and do not replace – other important elements such as being mobile-friendly and having added strong security.
 Collectively, each of these elements combines to provide as seamless a web experience as possible.

 The EGC Group diligently keeps track of the online presence and performance of our clients.
 Whether it is developing expert SEO strategies, creating state-of-the-art websites, or monitoring accuracy of clients’ local listings via Raydeus – among other services – we are prepared to meet the challenges of the changing online trends in 2021.

-Contact us – today – to learn more, so that your web presence can be ready for the new year.
+Contact us – today – to learn more, so that the digital presence of your local business can be ready for tomorrow.